Surfing-Chef/Underscores-Boilerplate-1.0/README.md

  ...
  ```

- - Now when any changes are made in the development scss files, a new development css file is made.
-This can be minified with other plugins and saved to the root directory for faster loading, and smaller file size.
+ - Now when any changes are made in the development SCSS files, a new development CSS file is made, including comments indicating the SCSS sources.
+This development CSS can then be minified with other plugins and saved to the root directory resulting in smaller file size and faster loading.

--  Alternatively, changing the css_dir and output_style properties in the config.rb will skip the extra step above:
+-  Alternatively, changing the *_css_dir_* and *_output_style_* properties in the *_config.rb_* will eliminate the extra steps above and extraneous processing. :
 ```ruby
 css_dir = '.'
 sass_dir = 'dev/sass'
 javascript_dir = 'dev/js'
 output_style = :nested
 ```